lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   P_i(\rho_i, y_j) - P_j(\rho_j, y_j) = 0

+At this point, there are :math:`N + 1` equations and unknowns in the PTE sover.
-The choice of the second independent variable is discussed below:
+The choice of the second independent variable is discussed below and has implications for complexity of the numerics.

 The Density-Energy Formulation
 ---------------------------------